 Unlike the other radials owned by the Cataract Company, the Brantford & Hamilton Electric Railway (B&H) did not have a previous life of independent operations.
 From the day it opened the line was under the control of the Cataract Company, and as a result the records of its fleet of cars are in much better shape than the other radials.
 So it is a little disappointing that for its entire life the B&H only had a total of seven cars under its own name.

-When the B&H began operations on Dec 21, 1907 it had six radial cars built by Brill in the United States.
+When the B&H began operations on December 21, 1907 it had six radial cars.
+These cars had been ordered from Brill in the United States on April 29 1907, but were actually built by Kuhlman, one of Brill's subsidiary companies.
 Measuring 57'0" x 9'0.5" x 13'0", they were numbered starting at #310 and increasing in increments of 5.
 When the Cataract company undertook a systemwide renumbering of all its streetcars and radials around 1910, B&H cars were renumbered into the 200s simply by changing the first digit.
 B&H 210 was destroyed on March 17, 1923 when a sagging power line under the Canadian National Railway overpass in Cainsville brushed the heater’s exhaust pipe, creating a short circuit and setting the car on fire.
 The remaining 5 cars were scrapped in 1933.

 B&H 210 & 220 at the B&H/LE&N Brantford Station in 1920.
 (Photographer unknown)

 The remains of B&H 210 after the fire at Cainsville.
 HG&B 171 has towed the remains back to the Sanford Yard, where the intact trucks will be salvaged for the construction of B&H 240.
 (From the Richard Vincent collection, used with permission)

 B&H 315 at the Ancaster stop, circa 1909.
 (From the Ross Gray collection, used with permission)